Fordi/Solarus-PSP/README.md

 # Solarus-PSP
 Attempt to Port of Solarus 1.4.4 to the PSP

-Current State : Can't be run on PSP
+Current State : Cleaning code

 Using tools & Compiler : PSPSdk
 This repo will not be regularly updated, mostly because my work atm is to focus on the Quest.